A grammar of Oroha

 |Affiliation||Victoria University of Wellington|

 Summary of the collection

 Oroha is primarily spoken in four villages on the southern tip of Maramasike.
 This collection contains a variety of different types of speech events in Oroha and explanations of – or at least queries into – those events in translation.
 It investigates the structures found in Oroha’s phonology, morphology, and syntax and how those are used in the discourse of the language for the purpose of creating a grammar of the language.

 This data was collected by Darren Flavelle, linguist and principal investigator, with the boundless help and gracious collaboration with the Oroha community.

-The deposit includes data in its raw formats as well as annotated, and time aligned video and audio of the documentation of stories, conversations, and elicitation sessions with members of the Oroha community.
+The collection includes data in its raw formats as well as annotated, and time-aligned video and audio of the documentation of stories, conversations, and elicitation sessions with members of the Oroha community.

-Upon the completion of this project this deposit shall hold the following:
+Upon the completion of this project this collection shall hold the following:

 – 35 hours of audio recordings

 – Photos of the documentation process, the contributors, and village life

 – Digitised field notes, consent forms, and any other written materials that have come from the project.